- What Is It?

 - Histoplasmosis is disease caused by an infection with a fungus, Histoplasma capsulatum.

 - The infection results from inhaling airborne spores of the fungus.

 - The fungus is common in the U.S. in the Ohio and Mississippi River valleys and is often found in soil contaminated by bird or bat droppings.

 - Most people who are exposed to the fungus do not develop the disease.

 - The disease is most severe in people with reduced immune function.

 - Symptoms of histoplasmosis are similar to those of pneumonia.

-- Mild cases of histoplasmosis do not require specific treatment; more severe or disseminated infections require antifungal medications.
+- Mild cases of histoplasmosis do not require specific treatment, and more severe or disseminated infections require antifungal medications.